mhsieh820/corps/README.md

 Co-operative Rock Paper Scissors

 CoRPS is a collaborative team-based massively-multiplayer Rock, Paper, Scissors game played via email thanks to SendGrid's infrastructure.
 Our dashboard keeps track of players as they vote by sending emails to us with their selection in the subject line.
+Player emails are cross-reference with Gravatar's profile image database to give each user an identifiable character on-screen.
 Players may change their votes as often as they like before the timer ends.
 The majority vote on the team is the weapon that is used when the time runs out.
 In addition, players may post short comments in the body of their emails.

 Members:
 Matthew Hsieh